Santaliii/StreamMonitor/README.md

 2. Navigate to the directory where streamWatcher.js is located
 3. Run the command `` npm run start-forever ``

-## Additional info
+## Additional info/Troubleshooting

 - If you close a stream that the program opened, it will not open it again until the stream goes offline for at least `` INTERVAL_TIME_IN_MILLSECONDS ``

 - If the forever process fails twice (Most likely caused by an invalid ``twitchUsername`` entry), it will be terminated and must be launched again.

+- If you wish to add/delete streamers, you must edit the streamWatcher.js as such and run a new forever process.
+(Do not forget to terminate any pre-existing ones)